Top 10 Scariest Animals on Earth

 The Top Ten

-Human Humans (Homo sapiens) are the most abundant and widespread species of primate, characterized by bipedalism and large, complex brains.
-This has enabled the development of advanced tools, culture, and language.
-Humans are highly social and tend to live in complex social structures composed of many cooperating... read more
+Humans (Homo sapiens) are the most abundant and widespread species of primate, characterized by habitual bipedalism and comparatively large, complex brains.
+These traits have enabled the development of advanced tools, culture, and language.
+Humans are highly social and live in complex structures, ranging... read more

 Yes, I totally agree that the scariest creatures out there are our own kind, human beings.
 It's sad, but true.